-- 13. A full Impact Assessment (IA) has not been prepared for this instrument, as the impact on business, charities or voluntary bodies is negligible.
+- 17. A full Impact Assessment (IA) has not been prepared for this instrument, as the impact on business, charities or voluntary bodies is negligible.
 There is no expansion or reduction in the level of regulatory activity as a consequence of this instrument.
-The scheme is already in place, there is no change in policy and the uplift to the tariff (being based on HCHS inflation) was agreed with the insurance industry as part of the consultation process in 2006.
-This process for uprating the tariff of charges is a longstanding annual event that simply maintains the real-terms values of the funds recovered by the NHS. - 14.
+The scheme is already in place, there is no change in policy and the principle of uplifting tariff based on HCHS inflation was agreed with the insurance industry as part of the consultation process in 2006.
+This process for uprating the tariff of charges is a longstanding annual event that simply maintains the real-terms values of the funds recovered by the NHS.
+This mid-year uplift reflects that principle and addresses the difference between actual pay inflation and forecast pay inflation applied during the annual (April) uplift. - 18.
 The bulk of the NHS charges are covered by insurance, and will be paid by insurers in addition to the personal compensation payment which the injured person will have secured.
 It is possible that insurers will choose to pass the increased costs on to their customers through insurance premiums.

-- 1.1 15.
-Any impact on premiums due to this uplift is likely to be negligible.
-The £4.53m estimated additional income for the NHS can be broken down as £2.93m for road traffic accidents and £1.60m for non-road traffic accidents (using rounded figures).
-The additional income is estimated using this years figures but based on the previous years data. - 1.2 - 1.3 16.
-If we assume the £2.93m for road traffic accidents is spread evenly among all holders of compulsory motor insurance, then the average cost per policy could rise by 0.03% or around 21p per policy.
-These figures are calculated using 2021/22 estimates for net motor premiums of £9.681bn and estimated average annual expenditure per household buying motor insurance in 2023/24 of £887 based on information provided by the Association of British Insurers. - 1.5 17.
-The remaining £1.60m is likely to be a cost pressure on public liability and employer insurance.
-If this cost was transferred to the population, for e.g. by lower wages to cover the increase in employer insurance contributions, and increased tax to cover the public liability insurance, it would cost around 5p per person.
+- 19. Any impact on premiums due to this uplift is likely to be negligible.
+The £8.63m estimated additional income for the NHS (relative to the funding generated in 2022/23 and including the tariff uplift from April 2023) can be broken down as £5.62m for road traffic accidents and £3.01m for non-road traffic accidents (using rounded figures).
+As this cash increase is in line with HCHS inflation, it will simply maintain the real-terms value of current income. - 20.
+If we assume the £5.62m for road traffic accidents is spread evenly among all holders of compulsory motor insurance, then the average cost per policy could rise by 0.06% or around 52p per policy.
+These figures are calculated using 2022 estimates for net motor premiums of £9.681bn and estimated average annual expenditure per household buying motor insurance in 2023/24 of £887 based on information provided by the Association of British Insurers. - 21.
+The remaining £3.01m is likely to be a cost pressure on public liability and employer insurance.
+If this cost was transferred to the population, for e.g. by lower wages to cover the increase in employer insurance contributions, and increased tax to cover the public liability insurance, it would cost around 9p per person.